 Please contact the course instructor directly via phone or email for a permission code.
-Advisors, advising staff, and deans office staff, have permission code access.
+Advisors, advising staff, and deans office staff, do not have permission code access.

 Please understand that faculty members are not required to grant permission codes.
 If the faculty member approves your request, they will issue you a permission code.
 Once you have the code, you may add the class through your CIS page.
 Please do this immediately.

 How to add my class using a permission code: